jxc876/cmake-practice/README.md

 # About

-A simple project to practice building C projects with [CMake](https://cmake.org)
+A simple project to practice building C code with [CMake](https://cmake.org)

 It contains two executables, each which a main function.
 - `goodbye.c` — prints goodbye